stellar-deprecated/docs/guides/attachment.md

 ---
-title: Memo preimage
+title: Stellar Attachment Convention
 ---

-# Memo preimage
+# Attachments

-Sometimes there is a need to send more information about the transaction, for example: KYC info and/or a short note.
-Such data shouldn't be placed in a [ledger](./concepts/ledger.md) because of it's public nature.
-Instead, you should create a JSON document: memo preimage, send it to receiver's [Auth server](./compliance-protocol.md) and then attach the sha-256 hash as a memo hash in your transaction.
+Sometimes there is a need to send more information about a transaction than fits in the provided memo field, for example: KYC info, an invoice, a short note.
+Such data shouldn't be placed in the [ledger](./concepts/ledger.md) because of it's size or private nature.
+Instead, you should create what we call an `Attachment`.
+A Stellar attachment is simply a JSON document.
+The sha256 hash of this attahment is included as a memo hash in your transaction.
+The actual document can be sent to the receiver through some other channel, most likely through the receiver's [Auth server](./compliance-protocol.md).

-## Memo preimage structure
+## Attachment structure

-Memo preimage is a JSON document with the following structure:
+Attachments have a flexible structure.
+They can include the following fields but these are optional and there might be extra information attached.

 ```json
 {